-We recommend that you remove feature branches once your contribution has been accepted into the official Eclipse ESCET GitLab repository's develop branch.
-Then, use these steps to resync your local develop branch and the develop branch of your forked repository with your own contribution.
+- Push the changes to your forked repository on the Eclipse Foundation GitLab server, by executing: - git push origin develop local develop branch and the develop branch of your forked repository with your own contribution.
 You are then back in sync and ready to start work on your next contribution.
 Using this process it is also possible to work on multiple contributions at once, via separate feature branches.